Scholarships

 Value: $4,000 per year for 2 years (cannot exceed costs)

 Criteria: Federal aid program based on Pell eligibility.
-Open to juniors and seniors.
-Must have 3.0 GPA, full time student with a major in math, science or computer science.
+Open to juniors and seniors; must have a 3.0 GPA, full-time student with a major in math, science or computer science

 L. Academic Competitive Grant

-Value: 1st year $750, 2nd year $1300. (cannot not exceed costs).
-Check National SMART Grant for junior and senior year scholarships.
+Value: 1st year $750, 2nd year $1300 (cannot exceed costs) Check National SMART Grant for junior and senior scholarships

 M. Performance Awards